Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Proposed Methods and worst-case Attacks

 Let us remind the reader that this version of the APCC is employed alone for cases where the attacker has no knowledge of the protection approach.
 For attackers with knowledge, we augment this approach as described in the next subsection.
 For APCC-SIMPLE, take any sensor measurements in a given group that have passed EDAD at a given time step and immediately subtract from them a prediction of what a typical unattacked sensor output would look like at that time step.
 The prediction comes from a trained machine learning algorithm whose input is sensor data from previous time steps which we deemed to be unattacked and possibly predictions at previous times.
 After the subtraction, we check that the difference lies in an interval chosen to contain a certain percentage $\beta$ of all the possible values observed when computing this difference using all the unattacked training data.
 We refer to this percentage $\beta$ as the consistency percentage.
 In some numerical results we select $\beta$ to be $99.9\%$.
 Then any sensors producing differences not falling within the interval will be deemed attacked.

 The prediction of what a typical sensor output would look like at a given time step can employ any machine learning approach.
 In the numerical results, we focus on a prediction method based on the Random Forest approach as delineated by Breiman~\cite{breiman2001random}.
 Since the number of sensors labeled as unattacked can vary over time, we employ multiple Random Forest models to accommodate different numbers of input features.
 Accordingly, when the number of unattacked sensors changes, a corresponding Random Forest model with the exact number of unattacked sensor inputs is selected to perform the prediction.
+For the Random Forest models, we use a 70/10/20 train/validate/test split.
 Once the predictor is trained, the processing in APCC-SIMPLE is illustrated in Fig~\ref{fAPCCS} for $\beta=99\%$.